-There have been a number of systems for NPR using hatching.
+There have been a number of systems that use hatching for NPR.

 Off-line hatching.
 Several systems address the problem of generating high-quality hatching for static scenes in an off-line process.
-Saito and Takahashi [8] describe a method for post-processing the framebuffer to overlay image-space strokes.
-Winkenbach and Salesin [12], and Salisbury et al. [9] introduce prioritized stroke textures, which map tone values to arrangements of strokes, and present impressive examples of computer-generated hatching.
-Sousa and Buchanan [10][11] concentrate on the technical aspects of physically simulating real media such as pencil, crayon, blenders, and erasers.
-Hertzmann and Zorin [3] create high-quality silhouettes, and describe an image-space stroke placement scheme for cross-hatching.
+Saito and Takahashi [1990] describe a method for post-processing the framebuffer to overlay image-space strokes.
+Winkenbach and Salesin [1994], and Salisbury et al. [1997] introduce prioritized stroke textures, which map tone values to arrangements of strokes, and present impressive examples of computer-generated hatching.
+Sousa and Buchanan [1999; 1999] concentrate on the technical aspects of physically simulating real media such as pencil, crayon, blenders, and erasers.
+Hertzmann and Zorin [2000] create high-quality silhouettes, and describe an image-space stroke placement scheme for cross-hatching.

 Real-time hatching.
-A few recent systems have addressed realtime hatching.
-Markosian et al. [5] introduce a simple hatching style indicative of a light source near the camera, by scattering a few strokes on the surface near (and parallel to) silhouettes.
-Elber [1] shows how to render line art for parametric surfaces in real time; he renders objects by choosing a fixed density of strokes on the surface.
-Lake et al. [4] describe an interactive hatching system with stroke coherence in image space (rather than in object space).
-Freudenberg's approach [2] consists of coding a stroke texture as a halftone pattern.
+Durand et al. [2001] create hatched images from photographs in real-time using hardware acceleration to perform anti-aliased thresholding.
+A few recent systems have addressed real-time hatching of 3D models.
+Markosian et al. [1997] introduce a simple hatching style indicative of a light source near the camera, by scattering a few strokes on the surface near (and parallel to) silhouettes.
+Elber [1999] shows how to render line art for parametric surfaces in real time; he renders objects by choosing a fixed density of strokes on the surface.
+Lake et al. [2000] describe an interactive hatching system with stroke coherence in image space (rather than in object space).
+Freudenberg's approach [2001] consists of coding a stroke texture as a halftone pattern.
 To shade a pixel, the "height" of the corresponding location in the pattern is compared to the pixel's target tone, using a "soft" threshold function (a clamped linear function with high slope, instead of a step function).
 This approach inspired our own thresholding scheme in Section 3.2, which encodes multiple thresholds per texel for anti-aliasing.

 Real-time hatching with TAMs.
-In previous work [7], we described how prioritized stroke textures could be rendered efficiently using texture hardware by precomputing a tonal art map (TAM).
+In previous work [Praun et al. 2001], we described how prioritized stroke textures could be rendered efficiently using texture hardware by precomputing a tonal art map (TAM).
 The images in a TAM capture hatching at various tones and scales.
 For visual continuity in an interactive system, we used multitexturing to blend the TAM images over each triangle.
 Due to hardware limitations, our system could support TAMs with only 6 different tone textures, and these textures were constrained to be grayscale.
 In this paper we propose two new rendering schemes that are able to utilize TAMs with finer resolution in the tone dimension, and one of the schemes naturally supports colored hatching.